 The beginning aquaculturist needs a simple, effective and inexpensive biofilter that will allow them to build a recirculating system without breaking the bank.
 Trickling filters fill that role perfectly.
 Trickling filters are one of the oldest types of biological filters.
 They are still the most common type of biological filter for several reasons.
 They are reliable, simple, effective, rugged and inexpensive when built properly.
 There are much fancier, complicated and sexy biological filters available for aquaculture but fancy, complicated and sexy typically mean more money.
 In the late 1800 the first trickling filters were built for sewage treatment.
 These filters were filled with rock or coal.
 Incredibly, some trickling filters are still built with rock or gravel today.
-Unfortunately, the high capital cost and maintenance costs associated with this type of filter lead some people to think that trickling filters are an outdated and inefficient type of biological filter.
+Unfortunately, the high capital cost and maintenance costs associated with those old types of filters lead some people to think that trickling filters are an outdated and inefficient type of biological filter.

 Modern systems are much more efficient and less expensive to build than the old gravel filled types.
 A modern trickling filter utilizes light weight plastic packings or media rather than rock or gravel.
 The water to be treated is sprayed over the top of the media and collected in a sump underneath the media.
 The surface area provided by the media or packing provides the substrate for the growth of a biofilm.
 In some systems, air is forced into the filter with a fan.
-However, most aquaculture filters rely on natural convection and diffusion to move air throughout the filter.
+However, most small aquaculture filters rely on natural convection and diffusion to move air throughout the filter.

 Trickling filters are rugged and easy to operate.
 They can be very simple to build.
-Trickling filters are completely scalable; they can be built to handle water flows from 4 to 4 million GPM.
+Trickling filters are completely scalable; they can be built to handle water flows from 4 GPM to 4 million GPM.
 They have the ability to treat a wide variety of nutrient levels.
 Properly designed systems can handle solids very well.
 One of the big advantages of a trickling filter is that the water can leave with more oxygen than it entered.
 Because trickling filters have a large - air water interface, they also act as strippers to remove CO2, H2S, N2 or other undesirable volatile gases.
 Very few other types of biofilters perform all these functions.
 There are only two minor disadvantages to trickling filters.
 One is the energy cost required to pump the water to the top of the filter.
 However, trickling filters are typically more energy efficient than bead filters.
 The other disadvantage to trickling filters is their size.
 They are larger and take more space than some other types of biofilters.

 The first step in the design of a trickling filter is to pick the right packing or media.
 Over the years many different materials have been used for trickling filters but today, the best packing is structured media.
 Structured media is composed of sheets of rigid PVC that are corrugated and glued together to form blocks.
 This media is very lightweight but very strong.
 A cubic weighs about 2.5 lbs.
 A cubic foot of gravel with an equivalent amount of surface area will weigh over 100 lbs.
 For an in depth review and analysis of packing materials, refer to the paper "A Review of Biofiltration Packings".